gcmt/mktree/README.md

 mktree
 ======

 _mktree_ is a simple tool for creating directory trees in one shot.
-This is somewhat similar to what the `mkdir` unix command can do, but with an easier syntax and better usability.
+It's somewhat similar to what you can do with `mkdir` and brace expansion, but with an easier syntax and better usability.

 Installation
 ------------